*Updated July 2019

 We’ve all done it; Woken up in the middle of the night, with our mind hell bent on stressing about money.
-I’ve been there.

-How to Stop Stressing Over your Finances
+How to Stop Stressing Over Your Finances:

 1. Focus Only on What’s Good.

 There is mental and emotional strength in focusing on the good aspects of your finances instead of the negative issues.
 Of course, thinking positively won’t magically stretch your budget, but it can help keep the anxiety at bay.

 Grab a piece of paper and start listing the positive things about your finances.
 If you have a job that you love, and have a nice nest egg tucked away for a rainy day, this is a good thing.
 Even when things are tight or money is causing you anxiety, taking a second to focus on what you actually have can help you calm down.

-2. Rework Your Budget
+4. Rework Your Budget

 When I get the most stressed about my finances, it often means that something’s up with my personal budget.
 It can be anything from overspending on certain categories (probably shoes), to not properly planning my purchases.

 Check these items off your to-do list when your finances start causing you stress;

 It’s expected that things can shift a little from month to month because of unpredictable events.
 This is completely normal, and this might be the perfect time to earmark a certain amount to an emergency fund to give yourself a little more peace of mind.

-Think about taking a second job to bring in more cash, or reduce the number of nights you eat out, lower your cable bill, or postpone travel plans to restore balance to your bank account.
+Think about taking a second job to bring in more cash, or reduce the number of nights you eat out, lower your cable or cellular bill, or postpone travel plans to restore balance to your bank account.

-- Pay Off.
 Create a plan to pay off your debts, and stick to it so you have some idea of when your debts are going to be paid off – this knowledge alone can help you breathe a major sigh of relief.

 With an unemployment rate hovering around 7% and an average household credit card debt of over $8,000, it’s clear that you’re not the only one having financial stress.

-There’s no shame in wanting to be better with money, so don’t feel awkward if you need to approach the subject with your partner, or see a professional for help.
+There’s no shame in wanting to be better with money.
+Don’t feel awkward if you need to approach the subject with your partner, or see a professional for help.

 If you’ve got cluttered spaces in your environment, clean those up!
 More then just being a nuisance, clutter contributes to financial frustration, and costs you money in the short run.
 Ending clutter helps to give you a sense of freedom, so you can see your way clear to managing your finances.